TV Offal: Satirical Song in the '80s Genre

 Each episode would contain a song about a celebrity, with the exception of one song about 'Selling God'.
 "Its nice being [NAME]" The tune itself was always the same, but the lyrics were changed depending on the celebrity.
 The song would always end with the line: "..but now we must stop as our lawyer says that [NAME] will sue".
 Ironically one of the songs ("It's Nice Being Esther") was edited on legal advice when included as part of TV Offal Prime Cuts in 1999.
 Celebrities targeted included Esther Rantzen, Sir David Attenborough, Dale Winton, Loyd Grossman, Carol Vorderman, Chris Evans, and 'Selling God' which featured a variety of 'has-been celebs'.

 The show would close with Lewis-Smith prank calling a variety of people, such as Hughie Green, Mary Whitehouse or the offices of Carlton Television, with initial good graces, before becoming more and more rude as the conversation continued.

 TV Offal Prime Cuts

-In 1999 all the best bits from the TV Offal series entitled TV Offal Prime Cuts a one off special which contain all the regular segments and the spoof bits from past programmes.
+In November 1999, TV Offal Prime Cuts was broadcast.
+It ran for four episodes and contained a mix of sketches and features from the past series.